cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 ## InMemoryObjectCacheSettings

-These settings are specificaly for the default in-memory object cache implementation.
+These settings are specifically for the default in-memory object cache implementation.

 - **Cofoundry:InMemoryObjectCache:CacheMode**  The cache mode that should be used to determine the lifetime of data stored in the cache.
-Defaults to InMemoryObjectCacheMode.Persitent, which is the preferred mode for a single-server deployment.
+Defaults to InMemoryObjectCacheMode.Persistent, which is the preferred mode for a single-server deployment.
 InMemoryObjectCacheMode.PerScope can be used to enable a simple multi-server deployment.

 ## MailSettings